Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/gundata.md

 + `Delay` is the animation frame delay.
 + `IdEffect` is the ID of the firing effect.
 + `IdSound` is the ID of the firing sound.
 If using custom sound, it needs to be put in **Sound** folder.
-+ `SpriteId` is the name of the projectile texture, which needs to be an existing texture name in the game or a texture name you placed in the **Texture** folder (without .png).
++ `IdSprite` is the name of the projectile texture, which needs to be an existing texture name in the game or a texture name you placed in the **Texture** folder (without .png).
 + `Eject` determines whether there is a shell eject animation.
 + `FirePos` is the position of the firing effect relative to the center of the weapon.
++ `CaneColor` is the optional tint override for cane type weapons, leave blank to use weapon's default element's color.
++ `CaneColorBlend` enables default color and override color blending for cane type weapons.

 You may add as many gun data as you want in this file, simply separate them by `,` comma, such as:
 ```json